RoyalVee/Journal-App/README.md

 # Journal-App
 This Application is an Android Mobile Application (journal application) in which users can pen down their thoughts and feelings.
+Users can add, edit and delete note entry into the app at real time.
-The app uses Firebase and Firestore for its online database operation, where users entry are saved in the cloud and retrieved back to the user when needed.
+The app uses Firebase and Firestore for its online database operation, where users entry are saved in the cloud and retrieved back to the user in real time.
-# Getting Started

-# Prerequisites

-# Installing

-# Running the tests

-## Break down into end to end tests

-# Deployment

 # Built With
 Figma - Application Prototype,